 Operating Officers and Upper Management are executing their duties promptly and efficiently in accordance with operational authorities and rules on decision-making.
-Their execution of duties is supervised by Directors at management meetings (two times in the current period), etc. The Company monitors if Directors' duties are executed appropriately and efficiently at the Board of Directors meetings (12 times in the current period) and various other committee meetings.
+Their execution of duties is supervised by Directors at management meetings (two times in the current period), etc. The Company monitors if Directors' duties are executed appropriately and efficiently at the Board of Directors meetings (13 times in the current period, including meetings conducted by document means), the Central Labor-Management Council (17 times in the current period) and various other committee meetings.